 The expansion of HRAs, one of the key aims of the Executive Order from President Trump in 2017, created two new tools with more features and flexibility than their predecessor.
 The regulatory rules that were finalized last week expand the benefits of QSEHRAs to a larger footprint of businesses.

 HRAs allow employers to get out of the insurance “risk” game.
 For any employer that is over 50 employees, whether they are currently self-insured or fully-insured, they are effectively responsible for their employees’ healthcare spend.

 Some employers are figuring out how to manage costs effectively: they are invested in wellness programs, engaged in high-performance network design, and interested in helping employees with chronic conditions effectively manage costs.
 Other employers would rather not try to manage employee healthcare spend.
-If that’s you, an ICHRA is the way to go.
+If that’s you, the new individual coverage health reimbursement arrangement is the way to go.
 You can still offer generous benefits (or not generous, up to you) and your costs are fixed because you have no risk to manage.

-The good news for the new HRAs coming in January is that instead of limiting participation to companies with less than 50 employees with a set contribution limit ($5150 for individuals / $10,450 for families) like a QSEHRA or keeping up with participation requirements like a group plan, it can be any sized company with no minimum or max contributions at whatever monthly cost you want.
+The good news is that with new HRAs like ICHRA, instead of limiting participation to companies with less than 50 employees with a set contribution limit ($5150 for individuals / $10,450 for families) like a QSEHRA or keeping up with participation requirements like a group plan, it can be any sized company with no minimum or max contributions at whatever monthly cost you want.

 What comes next

 We think HRAs are the way of the future, similar to the shift from pensions to 401Ks, which is why my client is working hard to create the first Individual Coverage HRA tools on the market.
 With a bipartisan history and no loud opposition to the new regulatory changes, we are confident in the longevity of HRAs.
 The White House estimates about 800,000 companies will opt for these new HRAs over the next 5 years and will benefit around 11 million employees.
 We think it will be even more.